davidwilby/quarto-presentation-template/README.md

 In your repository settings, enable GitHub Actions (if they aren't already) and Pages.

+Under the **Actions** page in your repo's settings, under **Workflow permissions** enable "Read and Write Permissions".

-Once the actions have run once and created the `gh-pages` branch, you can select it as your pages source.
+Once the actions have run once and created the `gh-pages` branch, you can select it as your pages source under the **Pages** page.

 ## What's included?